DokterW/fnugg/README.md

 ~~'fnugg notification' will show current temperature notification every 30 min.~~ 'fnugg small' Default view, showing only current and then each day.
-'fnugg notification' The old standard view, with three different forecards par page.
+'fnugg notification' The old standard view, with three different forecast par page.

 Powered by [Dark Sky](http://darksky.net) & [Mapbox](https://www.mapbox.com).
 (*You need API keys from both services to make fnugg functional.*)